GrandZhuo/GrandVim/.vim/bundle/YouCompleteMe/README.md

 is not recommended.
 You're better off using gradle or maven (see below).

-[A simple eclipse style project example][ycmd-eclipse-project] can be found in the ycmd test dir.
+[A simple eclipse style project example][ycmd-eclipse-project] can be found in the ycmd test directory.
 Normally all that is required is to copy these files to the root of your project and to edit the `.classpath` to add additional libraries, such as:

 ```xml
   <classpathentry kind="lib" path="/path/to/external/jar" />